albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 - Github Actions
 - Remoting VPS via ssh

-Software
+**Software**

-- VPS with ubuntu based
+- VPS with ubuntu based.
+I suggest using LTS version

-Other
+**Other**

+We will go on a long journey, so this is important requirement
 - Enough sleep
-- Coffee
+- Fruit juice, few coffee
 - Calm music
-- Public IP

 <br>